AymanJabr/MCP-Powered-Chef-Simulator-Game/documentation/1_model_architecture.md

 - **Properties**:
   - `id`: Unique identifier
   - `name`: Name of the dish
-  - `recipe`: List of required ingredients and cooking steps
+  - `recipe`: List of required ingredients and cooking steps (refers to Recipe model via recipeId)
   - `basePrice`: Standard price of the dish without tips
-  - `cookingDifficulty`: Affects likelihood of errors
+  - `cookingDifficulty`: Determines availability based on game difficulty.

 ### Ingredient
 - **Properties**: